ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 mv is a command that The mv command is used to move or rename files and directories.
 For instance, mv old.txt new.txt renames a file.

+rm is a command that deletes files from the system, and it doesn’t send them to a recycle bin—it removes them permanently.
+Adding the -r option lets you delete directories and their contents.